Inductive Matrix Completion and Root-MUSIC-Based Channel Estimation for Intelligent Reflecting Surface (IRS)-Aided Hybrid MIMO Systems: The Proposed Channel Estimator

 Note that the L-shaped subarray consists of partially overlapped ULAs along the $y$ and $z$ axes.
 Denote by $\mathcal{I}_{y, j}$ the indices of the IRS elements of the $j$-th ULA parallel to the $y$-axis in Fig. \ref{LShaped}.
 We choose the observations in $\widetilde{\mb Z}$ corresponding to the $J_y$ ULAs and stack them as

 In order to estimate $\mb u$, we first compute

 then obtain $\mathrm{FBSS(\mb R_u)}$ and finally apply root-MUSIC.
 We can apply a similar procedure to find $\mb v$ by using the observations corresponding to the ULAs parallel to the $z$ axis at the IRS.
-The adopted L-shaped subarray, which has been examined in \cite{xi2014computationally,wei2014pair,gu2015joint}, achieves larger spatial aperture along the $y$ and $z$ axis, in contrast to rectangular subarrays with the same number of elements.
-Unlike joint 2D spectrum estimation \cite{haardt19952d}, we here estimate $\mb u$ and $\mb v$ separately for reduced computational complexity.
-This, however, does not give associated estimates of $\mb u$ and $\mb v$.
+The adopted L-shaped subarray, which has been examined in \cite{xi2014computationally,wei2014pair,gu2015joint}, achieves larger spatial aperture along the $y$ and $z$ axis.
+This results in higher resolution in the estimation of the azimuth and elevation angles as compared to rectangular subarrays with the same number of elements.